BelG13/apple-rag-system/README.md

-apple-rag-system is a Python project that syncs notes from the macOS Notes app to a ChromaDB vector database, creates embeddings using the all-MiniLM-L6-v2 model, and enables querying the notes using Retrieval-Augmented Generation (RAG) with a language model.
+apple-rag-system is a Python project that native syncs data sources (macOS apps) to a ChromaDB vector database, creates embeddings using the all-MiniLM-L6-v2 model, and enables querying the data using Retrieval-Augmented Generation (RAG) with a language model.
+The current version allows you to ask a LLM about your notes and your emails.
 Features

 ### Upcoming

 The following features are coming soon:
 - Auto sync optimization.
-- Emails in the database.
 - UI interface.
+- LLM chat and not just QA.

-Syncs notes from the macOS Notes app to a ChromaDB vector database.
+Syncs data sources from the macOS apps to a ChromaDB vector database.
-Generates embeddings for notes using the all-MiniLM-L6-v2 model by default.
+Generates embeddings using the all-MiniLM-L6-v2 model by default.
-Allows users to ask questions about their notes using RAG.
+Allows users to ask questions about their notes and emails using RAG.
 Simple command-line interface for syncing and querying.

 ## Prerequisites

 - Python 3.12.9 or higher
-- macOS (to access the Notes app)
+- macOS (to access the apps)
 - A valid API key compatible with the openai api.
 - A valid Apple [password app](https://support.apple.com/en-ca/102654)